Sebastian-GOAT/tscratch/INTERNAL.md

 This file documents internal changes in the source codes architecture.

 Please keep the format the same for all updates.
-The dates are in the following format: DD.MM.YYYY
+The dates are in the following format: DD.MM.YYYY with an optional version after " - "

+## 19.11.2025 - 0.6.0

+- `Multiplayer` - runs on `socket.io-client`
+- `Server` - runs on `socket.io`

 ## 17.11.2025